Mapboard/topology-manager/docs/design/identity-strategy.md

 ```
 IdentityStrategy (dataclass)
 ├─ key: str                # descriptive label, e.g. "search", "direct"
-├─ identity_column: (name, type) # contract member; type is on a glide path to removal
+├─ identity_column: str    # column NAME only; the column (type, FK) is created by
+│                          #   data-table creation, since it references a data table
 ├─ install(ctx) -> None    # install the strategy's SQL functions into topo_schema
 └─ combinator: "or" | "and" # reserved; hardcoded OR for now
 ```

 `install(ctx)` must leave these four functions defined in `topo_schema` (every